dgca/web3-starter-kit/packages/contract-gui/README.md

 `@type_of/contract-gui` is a tool for Solidity smart contract developers, enabling you to quickly spin up a web application to interact with your contracts while in development.
 Ideal for Hardhat and Foundry projects, this package uses your compiled contract ABIs to create an interactive GUI.

+## Features

+- Contract Interaction: Easily interact with the contracts in your project.
+Choose a contract to see all read and write functions available.
+- Transaction Feedback: Get immediate feedback on the success of your transactions with returned data visible.
+- Wallet Integration: Uses Rainbowkit for wallet connectivity.

+## Requirements

+- A Solidity project with compiled contracts.
+- Node.js >=18.0.0

 ## Installation

 If your project does not have a `package.json`, create one.
 Then, run the following command: